oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

           - DynamoDB automatically provisions capacity based on your workload, up or down
         - Provisioned capacity
           - Specify read capacity units (RCUs) and write capacity units (WCUs) per second for your application
-          - One RCU equals one strongly consistent read or two eventaully consistent reads per second for items up to 4KB
+          - One RCU equals one strongly consistent read or two eventually consistent reads per second for items up to 4KB
           - One WCU equals one write per second for items up to 1KB
           - Can use auto scaling to automatically calibrate your table's capacity
     - DynamoDB Global Tables
       - Specify multiple regions in which your table(replica) is available
-      - DynamoDB propagates all changes accross all regions
+      - DynamoDB propagates all changes across all regions
       - Any change to an item in any replica is propagated to all other replicas
       - New items propagated within seconds
       - User last-writer-wins reconciliation